How To Relieve Gastrointestinal Distress

 - 5 week FODMAP101 course so you can learn the basics and settle your symptoms fast

-- 12 week FODMAP Re-Challenge course to help you identify your trigger foods
+- 12 week FODMAP Reintroduction Course to help you identify your trigger foods

 - Adapted FODMAP course that will teach you how to bring high FODMAP foods back while keeping symptoms settled